 Covered California seeks a team with experience and knowledge of the process outlined in this RFP and the Model Contract Exhibit A - Scope of Work.
 Proposers must demonstrate that the project team members who will be assigned to the project possess the experience, education, knowledge, and skills required to perform the work described in this RFP.

 2.1 Project Team Minimum Qualifications

-The minimum required qualifications for Bidders include:
+The required minimum qualifications for Proposers include the following: